stefanodifrancesco/MEB-POC_2018-2019/README.md

 shell> .\bin\windows\connect-standalone.bat .\config\connect-standalone3.properties .\config\sink-connect-jdbc.properties
 ```

-> NOTE: Pay attention to the output topic name that must be equal to the name of the corresponding table on analytics database
+> NOTE: The file *sink-connect-jdbc.properties* contains the name of the output topic that must be equal to the name of the corresponding table on analytics database, and the parameters for the connection to MySQL Cluster

 ## Running <a name="running"></a>

 ### Kafka Stream <a name="stream"></a>

 #### Start Kafka Stream processors
 ###### There are three Kafka Stream instances in the Release folder, you can run all of them to improve scalability
 ```